Libvirt¶

 sudo adduser $USER libvirt

-Note: If the chosen user is the current user, you will need to log out and back in for the new group membership to take effect.
+If you add the current user, log out and back in for the new group membership to take effect.

 You are now ready to install a Guest operating system.
 Installing a virtual machine follows the same process as installing the operating system directly on the hardware.